balazsboros/reaction_networks/3species_4reactions/README.md

 nondegeneracy of the Andronov-Hopf bifurcations in the paper

 M. Banaji, B. Boros
-**The smallest bimolecular mass-action CRNs admitting Andronov-Hopf bifurcation**
+**The smallest bimolecular mass-action reaction networks admitting Andronov-Hopf bifurcation**

 Also added are:
 * the table (as a .pdf file) of all dynamically nonequivalent networks admitting